 We had the privilege of two completely different camping locations each weekend: Hurkey Creek Park, in the beautiful mountains near Idyllwild, and South Carlsbad State Beach.
 Both provided stunning backdrops and a serene environment.

 Even before our first departure, we discovered that our perception of camping varied greatly from that of our friends.
-The shower, big-screen TV and stacked washer/dryer in Kevin and Margo’s RV prompted my husband and I to say, This isn’t camping!
+The shower, big-screen TV and stacked washer/dryer in Kevin and Margo’s RV prompted my husband and I to re-evaluate the definition of camping.
 We finally understood why they go so often.
+Our buddies had the conveniences of home at their fingertips: air conditioning (or heat), the ability to wash dishes in a sink, sleep in a bug-free environment and most importantly, a three–step walk from the bed to the toilet.

 Since our family hadn’t been camping in a while, we were a little rusty.
 Here are tips inspired by lessons we re-learned (the hard way):